yuchen-zhu/mekiv/readme.md

 This is the official implementation for the publication

-Yuchen Zhu, Limor Gultchin, Arthur Gretton, Matt Kusner, Ricardo Silva **Causal Inference with Treatment Measurement Error: A Nonparametric Instrumental Variable Approach.** In Uncertainty in Artificial Intelligence (UAI) 2022.
+Yuchen Zhu, Limor Gultchin, Arthur Gretton, Matt Kusner, Ricardo Silva. **Causal Inference with Treatment Measurement Error: A Nonparametric Instrumental Variable Approach.** In Uncertainty in Artificial Intelligence (UAI) 2022.

 The paper can be downloaded [here](https://arxiv.org/abs/2206.09186).